flecsi/flecsi/doc/sphinx/tutorial/data.rst

 To create a topology instance, declare a variable of type ``topology`` initialized with a scheduler and an argument appropriate to the topology called a `coloring`.
 In general, a coloring describes the structure of a topology and its distribution among colors.
 The global topology is a special case that does not actually use colors; its "coloring" is simply a count of values for each field.

+One can access the field inside of the FleCSI task by passing topology and field accessors with `access permissions` (wo/rw/ro).
 Writing to a global field requires a single task launch.

 .. literalinclude:: ../../../tutorial/4-data/1-global.cc